GenaGrig/eCommerce-pp5/README.md

 The website is made using the responsive design in mind, as not only desktop PC or laptop users will be visiting it.
 Website runs smoothly on tablets and phones as well and supports different screen sizes.

-The website is done as a classical e-commerce store with products on main page and all neccessary information on each product card.
+The website is done as a classical e-commerce store with products on main page and all necessary information on each product card.
 Below I will go through main website elements in details.

 #### Header with not authenticated user